bcgov/elucidate/README.md

 ## Why `elucidate`?

-`Elucidate` provides a collection of convenience functions to make data analysis in R easier and more accessible for researchers:
+`elucidate` provides a collection of convenience functions to make data analysis in R easier and more accessible for researchers:

   - Functions that help summarize data of multiple types (numeric,